-Winter storms have also increased in frequency and intensity since the 1950s, and their tracks have shifted and power intensified in the U.S. Other trends in severe storms, including the intensity and frequency of tornadoes, hail, and damaging thunderstorm winds, are being studied intensively for their relationship to climate change.Loss of internal temperature control, due to extreme heat and cold, can result in a variety of illnesses, including heat cramps, heat exhaustion, heatstroke, and hyperthermia when exposed to extreme heat, and hypothermia and frostbite when exposed to extreme cold.
-Exposure to temperature extremes can worsen chronic health conditions.

-There are utilities, such as the Roanoke Rural Electric Co-Op in North Carolina, that are being intentional about designing a business model that is human rights based, protective of the environment, yet financially sound.
-At the same time, other utilities are driving our continued slide towards catastrophic climate change by denying science, and in some cases, intentionally obscuring science as well as by their refusal to aggressively pursue energy efficiency, embrace the transition to clean energy, and/or allow/facilitate distributed generation of clean energy.
-And some of the most aggressive utilities are the ones behind the highest numbers of shutoffs where there is record keeping.
+Winter storms have also increased in frequency and intensity since the 1950s, and their tracks have shifted and power intensified in the U.S. Other trends in severe storms, including the intensity and frequency of tornadoes, hail, and damaging thunderstorm winds, are being studied intensively for their relationship to climate change.22Loss of internal temperature control, due to extreme heat and cold, can result in a variety of illnesses, including heat cramps, heat exhaustion, heatstroke, and hyperthermia when exposed to extreme heat, and hypothermia and frostbite when exposed to extreme cold.
+Exposure to temperature extremes can worsen chronic health conditions.23 about designing a business model that is human rights based, protective of the environment, yet financially sound.
+At the same time, other utilities are driving our continued slide towards catastrophic climate change by denying science, and in some cases, intentionally obscuring science as well as by their refusal to aggressively pursue energy efficiency, embrace the transition to clean energy, and/or allow/facilitate distributed generation of clean energy.^{24 25 26} And some of the most aggressive utilities are the ones behind the highest numbers of shutoffs where there is record keeping.
 These utilities obstinately defend the practices of fossil fuel based energy production, disproportionately polluting the very same communities, with the highest rates of shut-offs, to produce the very electricity to which they do not have access.